Co-Higgs bundles of Schwarzenberger type and the determinant morphism: Introduction

 \subsection{Overview}

 Let $X$ be a complex algebraic curve of genus $g_X\geq 2$.
-The Hitchin mophism $\mathcal{H}$ of Higgs bundles on $X$ is proper and surjective onto the Hitchin base $\mathcal{B}$ while a generic Hitchin fiber is an abelian variety and a completely integrable system.
-Though $\mathcal{H}$ is proper for a higher dimensional variety (\cite{Simp2}) it is not surjective.
-The conjectured image of the Hithin morphism is a nonlinear closed subscheme $\mathcal{B}^\diamondsuit\subset\mathcal{B}$ such that $\mathcal{H}$ factors through the inclusion of $\mathcal{B}^\diamondsuit\subset\mathcal{B}$ and there exists an open dense subscheme $\mathcal{B}^{\heartsuit}\subset \mathcal{B}^\diamondsuit$ that is contained inside the image of $\mathcal{H}$ (\cite{Bao}).
+The Hitchin morphism $\mathcal{H}$ of Higgs bundles on $X$ is proper and surjective onto the Hitchin base $\mathcal{B}$ while a generic fiber is an abelian variety and a completely integrable system.
+When $X$ is a variety of a higher dimension $\mathcal{H}$ is not surjective though it is proper.
+The conjectured image of the Hithin morphism is a nonlinear closed subscheme $\mathcal{B}^{\heartsuit}\subset\mathcal{B}$ such that $\mathcal{H}$ factors through the inclusion of $\mathcal{B}^{\heartsuit}\subset\mathcal{B}$ and there exists an open dense subscheme $\mathcal{B}^{\diamondsuit}\subset \mathcal{B}^{\heartsuit}$ that is contained inside the image of $\mathcal{H}$ (\cite{Bao}).
 In particular, the spectral covering map $\pi_s: X_s\to X$ for $s\in\mathcal{B}^{\heartsuit}$ is finite and the spectral correspondence sets a bijective correspondence between the twisted vector bundles with spectral cover $X_s$ and Cohen-Macaulay sheaves of generic rank $1$ on $X_s$.
 The conjecture is verified for $\dim X = 2$ on vector bundles (\cite{hao}) and for principal Higgs bundles of certain classical Lie groups (\cite{huynh}).
 A conjectured image of $\mathcal{H}$ is proposed naturally for $V$-twisted Higgs bundles of rank $2$ on algebraic curves (\cite{Gallego}).
-Thus far no description more explicit than these conjectured images, where the twist is not a line bundle, is available in literature.
-To overcome this difficulty we aim at exploring the Hitchin morphism restricted on twisted Higgs bundles modeled on selected vector bundles, for example, co-Higgs bundles on Schwarzenberger bundles.
-The main results in this paper (Theorem \ref{det1}, Theorem \ref{det2}, Theorem \ref{det3}, Theorem \ref{det4}) compute images of the determinant morphism of stable traceless co-Higgs bundles modeled on Schwarzenberger bundles $V_k^\rho$ for $k\neq 3$.\\
+Thus far no description more explicit than these conjectured images, where the twist is not a line bundle, is available in the literature.
+To overcome this difficulty we aim at exploring the Hitchin morphism restricted on twisted Higgs bundles whose underlying vector bundles are well-selected and fixed.
+Throughout this paper we will call such twisted Higgs bundles \textit{modelled} on their underlying bundles.
+For example, we can consider co-Higgs bundles or $T_{\mathbb{P}^2}$-twisted Higgs bundles modelled on rank $2$ Schwarzenberger bundles.
+Note that in the rank $2$ case $\mathcal{H}$ consists of a linear component --- the \textit{trace} component, and a nonlinear component --- the \textit{determinant} component.
+Moreover, $\mathcal{H}$ is represented by the determinant component if the trace component is shifted to $0$.
+So we focus on trace-free twisted Higgs bundles and study their determinants to identify the image of $\mathcal{H}$.
+The main results in this paper (Theorem \ref{det1}, Theorem \ref{det2}, Theorem \ref{det3}, and Theorem \ref{det4}) compute images of the determinant morphism of Gieseker semistable traceless co-Higgs bundles modelled on Schwarzenberger bundles $V_k^\rho$ for $k\neq 3$.\\